matomo-org/developer-documentation/docs/5.x/tagmanager/faq.md

 If you self host your Matomo on premise, you can configure the list of available environments in the plugin settings by going to "Administration => Plugin Settings".

 The "live" environment will always be present.

+## Why do I need to update the Tag Manager JavaScript when adding a new tracker configuration?

+The Matomo Configuration type Variables defined in a container and referenced by a Tag result in JavaScript trackers.
+When a tracker configuration is set using `_paq.push()`, that configuration is applied to all trackers created by Matomo tag manager and can override the values set in the Matomo Configuration Variables.
+If you create a new tracker configuration or find one that isn't working while using Matomo Tag Manager, please update `plugins/TagManager/Template/Tag/MatomoTag.web.js` so that the configuration is applied to all JavaScript trackers created by Tag Manager.